 John is the longtime Board Chairman of the Mon Valley Unemployed Committee, a non-profit group that assists dislocated workers in the region.
 He was a founding Board Member of the Steel Valley Authority, a regional authority dedicated to industrial retention.

-John is currently an officer in the “Labor and Employment Section” of the Allegheny County Bar Association and a Chapter Editor (“Collectively Bargained Benefits”) of BNA’s “Employee Benefits Law.”
+John is currently a Chapter Editor (“Collectively Bargained Benefits”) of BNA’s “Employee Benefits Law.”
 He is a member of the Lawyers’ Coordinating Committee (LCC) and National Employment Lawyers Association (NELA).

 John graduated in 1976 with a JD from the University of Pittsburgh School of Law, and in 1972 from Ohio University, cum laude, as a Cutler Fellow and Honors College member.